 Few people anticipate that they will be arrested for making too much noise or challenging an enemy to a fight; however, these are exactly the types of actions that most often lead to an arrest for disturbing the peace.
 By definition, disturbing the peace is generalized as behavior which proves to be unsettling to the proper public order of things.
-As such, any number of behaviors could result in criminal accusations of this nature, including:

 The vagueness associated with charges for disturbing the peace have not gone unnoticed; however, arrests for this type of behavior continue to be made, thus creating problematic circumstances for the courtroom judges who hear such cases.
 In fact, because of the problematic nature of this type of charge, it is not uncommon for the jurisdiction of a court to favor the opinion of the law enforcement officer who made the original arrest or charges.
 Therefore, defendants must secure effective representation as soon as possible.
 In essence, they must enlist the support of an Orange County criminal defense lawyer at our office.